fgdcgov/sdi/docs/source/sdiframework/01sdiintroduction.rst

 standards that benefit our Nation.
 This aligns investments, coordinates acquisitions, shares tools, and drives innovation to support decision making.
 In turn, this increases opportunities to fuel economic growth and advantages for the United States.

+.. tip:: NSDI

     The NSDI advances a future driven by place-based information services.

 Connecting People and Communities
 -------------------------------